MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

    This machine has two Local Administrators, the built-in Administrator "ContosoAdmin" and "Helpdesk", which we know is the Security Group that RonHD is a member of.
 We also were told the machine's name, AdminPC.
 Since we have RonHD's credentials, we should be able to use it to laterally move to AdminPC and gain access to that machine.

-2. From the *same command prompt which is running in context of RonHD*, type **exit** to get out of PowerShell.
+2. From the *same command prompt which is running in context of RonHD*, type **exit** to get out of PowerShell if needed.
 Then, run the following command:

    ``` cmd
    dir \\adminpc\c$